Genetic Cancer Risk Assessment and Genetic Testing

 If genetic testing is not indicated, education is provided as to why not and individualized cancer screening recommendations are provided for the patient and family members based upon the cancers and risk factors present in the family.

-Genetic testing involves obtaining a small blood sample, which is sent to an offsite specialty laboratory.
-The specialty laboratory essentially "proofreads" the gene to look for any "mistakes" or mutations that would cause the gene to not work properly.
-If a gene mutation is found, this means that the person is at increased risk for certain types of cancers.
+Genetic testing involves obtaining a small blood or saliva sample, which is sent to a specialty laboratory.
+The specialty laboratory examines the genes to look for any "mistakes" or mutations that would cause the gene to not work properly.
+If certain gene mutations are found, the person may be at increased risk for certain types of cancers.
 Also, his or her family members may carry the gene mutation and thus be at increased risk for certain types of cancer.

-Genetic testing typically takes from three to eight weeks.
-When results are available, the patient returns to the Cancer Genetics Program for a second consultation (20-30 minutes) with the same Genetic Counselor and one of our physicians.
-During the second visit, the genetic test result and interpretation is provided and screening and prevention recommendations are provided for the patient and their family members.
+Genetic testing typically takes about two – three weeks.
+When results are available, the patient returns to the Cancer Genetics Program for a second consultation with their genetic counselor (approximately ½ hour).
+During the second visit, the genetic test results and interpretation of the results are appraised and individualized screening and prevention recommendations are provided for the patient and their family members.

 Reports and confidentiality